Inflow-Music-Co/flow-social-token/README.md

 ## Gotchas
  - When specifying extra accounts that are created on emulator they are created in alphabetical order, the addresses the emulator assign is always fixed.
- - tldr; Name your stakeholder acounts in alphabetical order.
+ - tldr; Name your stakeholder acounts in alphabetical order

 ## Examples